Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Barrett's esophagus is when the normal cells that line your food pipe (esophagus) turn into cells not usually found in your esophagus.
 The new cells take over because the lining of the esophagus has been damaged.
 The new, abnormal cells are called specialized columnar cells.

 It is very rare that someone with this disease will get cancer of the esophagus.
 But having Barrett's esophagus may raise your risk of having esophageal cancer.

-You may get Barrett's esophagus if you have gastroesophageal reflux disease (GERD) that lasts for a long time.
+You may get Barrett's esophagus if you have frequent heartburn (gastroesophageal reflux disease or GERD, also called acid reflux disease) that lasts for many years.
 You may also get it if you have swelling of the esophagus (esophagitis).
 These health problems hurt the lining of your esophagus.
 This can cause the abnormal cells to take over.

 You are at greater risk of getting Barrett’s esophagus if you are:

-Your health care provider will make a care plan for you.
-The plan will try to stop any more damage by keeping acid reflux out of your stomach.
+Your healthcare provider will make a care plan for you.
+The plan will try to stop any more damage by keeping acid reflux out of your esophagus.
 Your care plan may include:

 You can help lower your risk of getting Barrett’s esophagus by:

 Barrett's esophagus occurs when the lining of the esophagus is damaged by stomach acid that leaks backward.